upenndigitalscholarship/printing-in-prisons/blog/parkj.md

 ---
-title: Harnessing Hue- How Printing Technology and Strategic Color Use Shaped The Eastern Echo
+title: Pressing Boundaries- How Technology and Technique Shaped the Eastern Echo
 author: Jean Park
-description: My Blog about agile frameworks.
+description: My Blog is about the magazine’s blend of art, technology, and craftsmanship.
 thumbnail: parkcover.png
 alt-text: The frontpage of the Eastern Echo Spring 1958
 date: 2024-11-11